domoticz/domoticz/scripts/dzVents/documentation/README.md

 ### Domoticz methods

  - **email(subject, message, mailTo)**: *Function*.
 Send email.
- - **fetchHttpDomoticzData**: *Function*.
-This will trigger a script that will download the device data from Domoticz and stores this on the filesystem for dzVents to use.
-This data contains information like battery level and device type information that can only be fetched through an http call.
-Normally dzVents will do this automatically in the background if it is enabled in the `dzVents_settings.lua` file.
-If you want to do this manually through an event script perhaps (you can use a switch trigger for instance) then you can disable the automatic fetching by changing the setting in `dzVents_settings.lua` and create your own event.
  - **log(message, [level]):** *Function*.
 Creates a logging entry in the Domoticz log but respects the log level settings.
 You can provide the loglevel: `domoticz.LOG_INFO`, `domoticz.LOG_DEBUG` or `domoticz.LOG_ERROR`.
-In `dzVents_settings.lua` you can specify which kind of log message will be printed.
+In Domoticz settings you can set the log level for dzVents.
   - **notify(subject, message, priority, sound, extra, subsystem)**: *Function*.
 Send a notification (like Prowl).
 Priority can be like `domoticz.PRIORITY_LOW, PRIORITY_MODERATE, PRIORITY_NORMAL, PRIORITY_HIGH, PRIORITY_EMERGENCY`.
-For sound see the SOUND constants below. `subsystem` can be a table containing one or more notification substystems.
+For sound see the SOUND constants below. `subsystem` can be a table containing one or more notification subsystems.
 See `domoticz.NSS_xxx` types.
  - **openURL(url)**: *Function*.
 Have Domoticz 'call' a URL.
  - **sendCommand(command, value)**: *Function*.
-Generic command method (adds it to the commandArray) to the list of commands that are being sent back to domoticz. *There is likely no need to use this directly.
+Generic (low-level)command method (adds it to the commandArray) to the list of commands that are being sent back to domoticz. *There is likely no need to use this directly.
 Use any of the device methods instead (see below).*
  - **setScene(scene, value)**: *Function*.
 E.g. `domoticz.setScene('My scene', 'On')`.
 Supports timing options.
 See below.
  - **sms(message)**: *Function*.
 Sends an sms if it is configured in Domoticz.
  - **switchGroup(group, value)**: *Function*.
 E.g. `domoticz.switchGroup('My group', 'Off')`.
 Supports timing options.
 See below.

 ### Iterators
-The domoticz object has three collections (tables): devices, changedDevices and variables.
-In order to make iterating over these collections easier dzVents has two iterator methods so you don't need to use the `pair()` or `ipairs()` function anymore (less code to write):
+The domoticz object has a couple of collections (tables): devices, scenes, groups, variables, changedDevices and changedVariables.
+In order to make iterating over these collections easier, dzVents has three iterator methods so you don't need to use the `pair()` or `ipairs()` function anymore (less code to write):

  1. **forEach(function):** Executes a provided function once per array element.
 The function receives the item in the collection (device or variable) and the key and the collection itself.
 If you return *false* in the function then the loop is aborted.
  2. **filter(function):** returns items in the collection for which the function returns true.
  3. **reduce(function, initial)**:  Loop over all items in the collection and do some calculation with it.
-You call  with the function and the initial value.
+You call it with the function and the initial value.
 Each iteration the function is called with the accumulator and the item in the collection.
 The function does something with the accumulator and returns a new value for it.

 Best to illustrate with an example: